HalosGhost/immio/README.rst

 For the moment, the operation ``immio`` performs is actually run through a shell solution.
 That is, it runs ``curl`` through the user's shell.
 I am exploring implementing ``libcurl`` instead which should greatly increase the speed (and portability) of this utility.

-Given the nature of this project, it should probably be considered beta software (if not alpha); but, if you would like to try it, the `Makefile <https://github.com/HalosGhost/immio/Makefile>` should offer a sane default for general compilation.
-I have also made a snapshot-style `PKGBUILD <https://github.com/HalosGhost/Packages/immio-git.PKGBUILD>` for easy building for Arch Linux users.
+Given the nature of this project, it should probably be considered beta software (if not alpha); but, if you would like to try it, the `Makefile <https://github.com/HalosGhost/immio/Makefile>`_ should offer a sane default for general compilation.
+I have also made a snapshot-style `PKGBUILD <https://github.com/HalosGhost/Packages/immio-git.PKGBUILD>`_ for easy building for Arch Linux users.

 To-do
 -----
 *Sorted by level of importance*

 #.
 Use native solutions wherever possible (``libcurl``?)
-#.
-Clean up code-style (e.g., look into ``case`` instead of giant ``if … else if … else`` blocks)
 #.
 Make managing and verbosity options functional (may require upstream API change)